leonialla/oracle-bone-rhyme/README.md

 # Oracle Bone Rhyme

-A web application for detecing and recognizing oracle bone scripts.
+A web application for detecing and recognizing oracle bone scripts anywhere.

 ## Setup